kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

   echo $?
   path=""
 fi
-echo "Path is $path."
+echo "Path is $path"
 ~~~

 ## The generalized filename parser

-The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and general [@caveats].
+The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and generic [@caveats].
 Note also that if no input is given, there can be no meaningful output; so we have to test that there is at least one command-line argument.

 Because filename parsing is a task that I have had to do repeatedly in different `bash` scripts, I decided that the final version of the script should find expression as a `bash function` rather than as a script.